jon-harper/jon-harper.github.io/docs/abs/printing.md

 An enclosure protects an in-progress 3D print from environmental changes.
 A cardboard box covering a 3D printer is an enclosure, albeit hazardous and makeshift.
 Mylar tents are a common and less dangerous option.
 Quality enclosures are more permanent and made of durable materials[^c2]; they may provide a range of features:

-- Access method(s): usually a front door; sometimes access hatch(es) as well,
+1. Access method(s):
+    - A front door
+    - (Occasionally) top or side hatch(es)
-- Environmental control,
+2. Environmental control,
-- Air filtration or a venting system,
+3. Air filtration or a venting system,
-- Lighting, and
+4. Lighting, and
-- Sound dampening.
+5. Sound dampening.

 Enclosures use the waste heat from the nozzle and heated bed to warm up.
-Some enclosures are actively heated; this is discussed more in the next section.
+Some enclosures have actively heated chambers; this is discussed more in the next section.

-3D printer enclosures are either integrated to the printer or external.
-With an external enclosure, an existing printer is installed inside an enclosure that may or may not have been designed for the specific printer.
+3D printer enclosures are either external or integrated to the printer.
+An external enclosure may or may not have been designed for the specific printer.
 An integrated enclosure is built into the frame of the printer; on some printers this is sold as an optional add-on.
-Integration makes the enclosure smaller and can add rigidity to the printer frame.
+Integration makes the chamber smaller and can add rigidity to the printer frame.

 === "External Enclosure"
     <figure markdown>